Geritol: In popular culture

+During her 1990 Blond Ambition World Tour, Madonna joked to a low-energy Houston audience, “Should I pass out some Geritol or what?”—a reference to the supplement’s association with aging and fatigue, used here to humorously suggest the crowd lacked vitality.

-In 1992, George Jones used the line “I don't need your rockin' chair, your Geritol or your Medicare” in his hit song "I Don't Need Your Rockin' Chair".
+In 1992, George Jones used the line "I don't need your rockin' chair, your Geritol or your Medicare" in his song "I Don't Need Your Rockin' Chair".

 In 1994, a reunion of members of Bill Haley & His Comets released the album You're Never Too Old to Rock (Hydra Records BCK 27013).
-One track, "Let's Rock and Roll Some More" features 70-year-old drummer Dick Richards singing "We've been away a while, but we ain't gone/Take a Geritol and put your dancin' shoes on."
+One track, "Let's Rock and Roll Some More" features 70-year-old drummer Dick Richards singing "We've been away a while, but we ain't gone / Take a Geritol and put your dancin' shoes on."

-In 1996, “Geritol” was the punchline of a joke in season 1, episode of the sitcom Moesha starring Brandy.